Chapter 1: FIRST TASTE

 Doubled over with laughter as I tip-toed to my tent, I stumbled, and then crawled the rest of the way, howling at the moon.
 I crawled over Karina’s legs and fell into my sleeping bag feeling like I’d found gold at the end of the rainbow.

-I chased a repeat of this happy-drunk feeling for nearly three decades, landing myself in a series of jail cells and stumbling through a tangle of hellish circumstances.
+I chased a repeat of this happy-drunk feeling for nearly three decades.
+Trying to find it, I stumbled through a tangle of hellish circumstances and landed in a series of jail cells.

-With incredible luck, I survived, but on the way down, I had a myriad of close calls with death and a dozen brushes with the law.
-The remnants of me kept going in a turbulent story.
+With incredible luck, I survived, but on the way down, I had a myriad of close calls with death, lost dozens of friends, gave up hope, became homeless, and often wished I was dead.

 The remnants of a drunken me kept spinning in a hurricane, but... on the other side of sobriety, the turbulence continued.